Sequential active learning of low-dimensional model representations for reliability analysis

 \subsection{Error measures}

 In the following, we examine a series of examples of low to high input dimensionality characterized by varying degrees of nonlinearity of the LSF and varying number of disconnected failure regions.
 The computational cost of each approach is measured with the total number of required calls to the underlying computational model.
-The accuracy of the estimator is measured in terms of relative bias and CoV
+The accuracy of the estimator is measured in terms of relative bias and CoV:

 where $p$ is the known exact probability of failure or a reference solution computed with a large number of samples as reported in the corresponding references in \cref{tab:example_low_d}.
-Further, we compute the relative root-mean-squared error (RMSE) of the probability of any failure estimate $\widehat{p}$, which combines bias and variability of the estimator as
+Further, we compute the relative root mean squared error (RMSE) of the probability of any failure estimate $\widehat{p}$, which combines bias and variability of the estimator as

 The expectation and variance operators in the above equations are approximated by repeating each analysis $100$ times.
-Additionally, the relative estimation error is defined as
+Additionally, the relative estimation error is defined as {}